aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-rectangle/_index.md

 ---
-title: Java Image Processing Tutorial: Crop Image by Rectangle
+title: 'Crop Image by Rectangle with Aspose.PSD for Java'
 linktitle: Crop Image by Rectangle
 second_title: Aspose.PSD Java API
 description: Learn a java image processing tutorial that shows how to crop images by rectangle using Aspose.PSD for Java, a top java image cropping library.